DC-CyberSec/Cyber_Notes/security_plus/syo-701/section_2/section_2.2.md

 - Outdated operating systems
 	- Eventually even the manufacturer gives up
 - A single system could be an entry
-	- Keep your records and inveotry up to date
+	- Keep your records and inventory up to date

-### 🚠 Unsercure network vectors
+### 🚠 Unsecured network vectors

 - The network connects everything
 	- Ease of access for attackers